-During 2015, Marquis entered into a mezzanine loan in the amount of up to 7.0 million (the "ICF Loan") with Isaac Capital Fund I, LLC ("ICF"), a private lender whose managing member is Jon Isaac.
+During 2015, Marquis entered into a mezzanine loan in the amount of up to \$7.0 million (the "ICF Loan") with Isaac Capital Fund I, LLC ("ICF"), a private lender whose managing member is Jon Isaac.
 On July 10, 2020, (i) ICF released and discharged Marquis from all obligations under the loan, (ii) ICF assigned all of its rights and obligations under the instruments, documents, and agreements with respect to the ICF Loan to ICG, of which Jon Isaac, the Company's President and Chief Executive Officer, is the sole member, and (iii) Live Ventures borrowed 2.0 million (the "ICG Loan") from ICG using essentially the same documentation from the ICF Loan.
 There was no balance outstanding on the note as of the date of assignment.
-The ICG Loan matures on May 1, 2025 and bears interest at a rate of 12.5%.
+The ICG Loan matures on May 1, 2025 and bears interest at a rate of 12.5% per annum.
 Interest is payable in arrears on the last day of each month.
-As of September 30, 2023 and 2022, the outstanding balance on this loan was 2.0 million.
+As of September 30, 2024 and 2023, the outstanding balance on this loan was 2.0 million.

-Revolving Promissory Note
+ICG Revolving Promissory Note

-On April 9, 2020, the Company entered into an unsecured revolving line of credit promissory note whereby ICG agreed to provide the Company with a \$1.0 million revolving credit facility (the "ICG Revolver").
-On June 23, 2022, as amended by unanimous consent of the Board of Directors, the facility was increased to \$6.0 million to facilitate the acquisition of Kinetic, as discussed in Note 4 above.
+On April 9, 2020, the Company entered into an unsecured revolving line of credit promissory note whereby ICG agreed to provide the Company with al.0 million revolving credit facility (the "ICG Revolver").
+On June 23, 2022, as amended by unanimous consent of the Board of Directors, the facility was increased to 6.0 million.
 No other terms of the Note were changed.
-An advance of \$4.5 million was drawn on June 23, 2022 to facilitate the Kinetic acquisition (see Note 4), which was repaid in full on June 30, 2022.
-Additionally, an advance of \$1.8 million was drawn on July 1, 2022 to facilitate the Better Backers acquisition (see Note 4), which was repaid by Marquis on August 18, 2022.
-On April 1, 2023, the Company entered into the First Amendment of the ICG Revolver that extended the maturity to April 8, 2024 and increased the interest rate to 12% per annum.
-As of September 30, 2023 and 2022, the outstanding balance on this note was \$1.0 million and \$0, respectively.
+On April 1, 2023, the Company entered into the First Amendment of the ICG Revolver that extended the maturity to April 8, 2024 and increased the interest rate from 10.0% to 12.0% per annum, and decreased the amount of available revolving credit Funder the facility to \$1.0 million.
+On January 11, 2024, the Company entered into the Third Amendment of the ICG Revolver that extended the maturity date to April 08, 2025 and increased the amount of available revolving credit under the facility to \$5.0 million.
+As of September 30, 2024 and 2023, the outstanding balance on this note was \$2.6 million and \$1.0 million, respectively.